harshitadoppalapudi/mortage-payoff-calculator/ReadME.md

 - Assumes consistent monthly payments with no interruptions.
 - Uses simplified amortization logic.
-- AI assistant uses hardcoded keyword matching — not real NLP.
+- Hardcoded keyword matching — NLP.
 - No backend — calculations run entirely in the browser.
 - Doesn't persist user input or results.
 - Mobile responsiveness is minimal.